Milestone developments in quantum Information and No-Go theorems: Duration (2001-2020)

-The continuity of past developments in quantum information and its experimental manifestations are maintained in this era with two major center of interest; how to develop efficient quantum processors and how to increase the coherence time in quantum systems?
-On the other hand few past records also broken in this era.
-With this continuity, In 2011, the von Neumann`s architecture was employed in quantum computing with superconducting approach\cite{von}.
+The continuity of past developments in quantum information and its experimental manifestations were maintained in this era with two major center of interest: how to develop efficient quantum processors and how to increase the coherence time in quantum systems.
+On the other hand, few past records also broken in this era.
+As a continuation, in 2011, the von Neumann`s architecture was employed in quantum computing with superconducting approach~\cite{von}.
 This work contributes in developing quantum central processing unit that exchanges the data with a quantum random-access memory integrated on a chip.
-There was a breakthrough in 2014 as the scientists transfer data by quantum teleportation over a distance of 10 feet with zero percent error rate, this was a vital step towards a feasible quantum internet\cite{tp}.
-In the same year, Nike Dattani and Nathan Bryans break the record for factoring the largest number 56153 using NMR by using 4 qubits only on a quantum device which breaks the record established in 2012 for factoring the number 143\cite{fc1}.
-After a long journey for development in quantum computation still there are many theoretical and experimental open problems inherited in the essence of quantum information.
-One of the major issues is controlling entanglement and its manipulation in many quantum systems and protect it from decoherence\cite{dec}.
-There have been gradual efforts to increase the coherence time in 2015, the coherence time has been increased up to six hours in nuclear spins\cite{dc1}.
-With the advancement of quantum processors, there is breakthrough in 2017 by D wave systems.
-The company developed commercially available quantum annealing based quantum processor, which is fully functional now and have been used for varieties of optimization problems\cite{qa} and has applications in quantum machine learning.
+There was a breakthrough in 2014, as scientists transferred data by quantum teleportation over the distance of 10 feet with zero percent error rate, this was a vital step towards a feasible quantum internet~\cite{tp}.
+In the same year, N.Dattani and N.Bryans broken the record for factoring the unbeatably largest number 56153 using NMR with 4 qubits only on a quantum device which outperformed the record established in 2012 with factoring the number 143~\cite{fc1}.
+After a long journey for development in quantum computation, there are still many theoretical and experimental open problems inherited in the essence of quantum information.
+One of the major issues is controlling entanglement and its manipulation in many-body quantum systems with its protection from decoherence.
+There have been successful efforts to increase the coherence time in 2015 to six hours in nuclear spins~\cite{dc1}.
+With the advancement of quantum processors, there was breakthrough in 2017 by D-wave.
+This company developed commercially available quantum annealing based quantum processor, which is fully functional now and have been used for varieties of optimization problems~\cite{qa} with applications in quantum machine learning.
+The recent progress in quantum computing hardware is described in~\cite{Bishnoi:2020}.
 With the connection of improving coherence time and deeper theoretical investigations on entanglement, here we mention that entanglement is a fragile phenomenon and very sensitive to quantum measurements and environmental interactions.
 It may die for a finite time in a quantum system and alive again as time advances.
-This phenomenon is called entanglement sudden death (ESD) which is investigated by Yu-Eberly\cite{yu1,yu2,ed1,ed2,ed3,ed4,ed5,ed6}.
+This phenomenon is called entanglement sudden death (ESD) which was observed earlier by Yu-Eberly~\cite{yu1,yu2} and investigated in \cite{ed1}-\cite{ed7}.
 The phenomenon of ESD is a threat to quantum applications, so overcoming from it is again an issue and needs fruitful solutions.
-During the period 2011-2018, there is vast research on entanglement and related aspects such as distillable entanglement and bound entanglement in quantum information theory\cite{db}.
-Quantum community has investigated various mathematical tools of entanglement detections and quantification, distillable protocols, monogamy of entanglement\cite{m1,m2,m3,m4}.
+During the period 2011-2020, there have been vast research on entanglement and related aspects such as distillable entanglement and bound entanglement in quantum information theory initiated in~\cite{db}.
+Quantum community has investigated various mathematical tools of entanglement detections and quantification, distillable protocols, monogamy of entanglement.
 However, these aspects are lacking for higher dimensional quantum systems.
 The efforts of quantum community is always to search the quantum systems which can sustain long coherence time, which is an important topic of research.
+For more recent advances in quantum information and communication we refer to the review~\cite{RoadMap:2018}.
+We single practical achievements in quantum cryptography~\cite{Diamanti:2016,Bedington:2017}.